This page contains downloadable documents that you can find at the foot of the page. Click here to go there now.

 Admission Arrangements (Local Authority) for Community Primary Schools – Rural

-Applications are made via the Local Authority and this can be accessed by using the NCC Admissions link in the sidebar.
+Applications are made via the Local Authority and this can be accessed by using the NCC Admissions link in the foot of the page.
 The Admissions department is on the front page of the website.
 The Local Authority control both Foundation Stage admissions at age 4 and in year admissions for older children wanting to move into the school.
 SCHOOL STAFF HAVE NO INPUT INTO THIS, DO NOT SEE WAITING LISTS AND WILL REFER YOU BACK TO THE LOCAL AUTHORITY WITH QUERIES.

 Following the allocation of places to pupils who have a statement of special educational needs which names the school as appropriate provision, when there are more applications for places than there are places available, priority will be given in the following order: